laiduy98/cose-19/report/report.md

         lang = "unknown"
 ```

-- In other case, mark the language as unknown.
+- In other case, the language marked as unknown.

 ![Language percentage in the dataset](assets/images/lang.png)

-This is the final result when we randomly pick 10000 papers.
+For the final dataframe we randomly picked 10000 english-written papers.
 It is obviously that the most out of dataset is written in English.